 Smart, Connected or Wearable devices can monitor health conditions of elderly or patients with chronic diseases.
 Having all that data, doctors will be able to give a better treatment and see the first symptoms of the disease.

 As we see, the Internet of Things seems to be incredible and can revolutionize the healthcare sector.
 But there are some pitfalls you shouldn’t ignore.

 The main problem of IoT for healthcare is poor security.
 Data privacy is significant for the medical industry since medical history is confidential information.
-Malefactors may try to get access to the healthcare IoT software and expose sensitive data.
+Malefactors may try to get access to the healthcare software development company software and expose sensitive data.
 To avoid such issues, it’s necessary to focus on data security that leads to additional costs.

 Integration of Protocols

 IoMT connects a lot of different devices.
 To create a flexible ecosystem, healthcare requires using the functionality of many devices with various protocols.
 However, there is no single solution regarding communication protocols and standards.
 As a result, the integration of IoT in the healthcare industry is quite slow and limited.